Rumpunzel/rpg-thingy/rules/talents/maneuver.md

 ### Forerunner

-During contests (not only Maneuver contests), ties also count as successes for you.
-During conflicts (not only Maneuver conflicts), you inflict **1** damage to your opponent's Morale on ties.
-These benefits do not work should your opponent also have this Talent.
+During contests, ties also count as successes for you.
+During conflicts, you inflict **1** damage to your opponent's morale on ties.
+These benefits do not work should your opponent also have this talent.

 ### Untouchable Grace

-When you would gain physical Condition while defending with Intuition, you may rename it and gain it as a mental Condition instead.
+When you would gain physical stress while defending with Intuition, you may gain it as a mental stress instead.

 ### Slippery

-Opponents cannot create Banes with Maneuver against you.
+Opponents can only create banes against you if you struggle to defend because of their disposition.